Indian National Congress

-Congress is one of the two major political parties in India, along with its main rival the Bharatiya Janata Party.
-It is a "big tent" party whose platform is generally considered to lie in the centre to centre-left of Indian politics.
-After Indian independence in 1947, Congress emerged as a catch-all and secular party, dominating Indian politics for the next 20 years.
-The party's first Prime Minister, Pandit Jawaharlal Nehru, led the Congress to support socialist policies by creating the Planning Commission, introducing Five-Year Plans, implementing a mixed economy, and establishing a secular state.
+The INC is a "big tent" party that has been described as sitting on the centre of the Indian political spectrum.
+The party held its first session in 1885 in Bombay where W.C.
+Bonnerjee presided over it.
+After Indian independence in 1947, Congress emerged as a catch-all, Indian nationalist and secular party, dominating Indian politics for the next 50 years.
+The party's first prime minister, Jawaharlal Nehru, led the Congress to support socialist policies by creating the Planning Commission, introducing Five-Year Plans, implementing a mixed economy, and establishing a secular state.
 After Nehru's death and the short tenure of Lal Bahadur Shastri, Indira Gandhi became the leader of the party.
+In the 17 general elections since independence, it has won an outright majority on seven occasions and has led the ruling coalition a further three times, heading the central government for more than 54 years.
+There have been six prime ministers from the Congress party, the first being Jawaharlal Nehru (1947–1964), and the most recent being Manmohan Singh (2004–2014).
+Since the 1990s, the Bharatiya Janata Party has emerged as the main rival of the Congress in both national and regional politics.